 (502) 564-6663, ext.
 4124

-The Contract Section processes over 8,236 grant transactions totaling $146M annually to local health departments as well as develops 59 memoranda of agreement with the local health departments.
+The Contract Section processes grant transactions annually to local health departments as well as develops memoranda of agreement with the local health departments.
 The section creates five multi-provider agreements in the Electronic Management Administrative and Reporting System (E-MARS) for local health departments.
-The section develops more than 246 personal services contracts, memoranda of agreement, memoranda of understanding and modifications to universities and miscellaneous vendors annually.
-Staff are responsible for reviewing and processing the LHDs subcontracts in excess of $10,000, annually.
-Last year, more than 408 subcontracts were reviewed, tracked and processed by the contracts staff.
+The section develops personal services contracts, memoranda of agreement, memoranda of understanding and modifications to universities and miscellaneous vendors annually.
+Staff are responsible for reviewing and processing the LHDs subcontracts annually.
 In addition, the section tracks all contract personnel for the Department for Public Health.

-The Payment Section is responsible for payments to local health departments totaling $142 million annually.
-The section processes more than 18,000 payments annually, distributes a semi-monthly electronic funds transfer report to the 59 local health departments and a monthly grants and payments report.
-The section reconciles the branch grants and payments database with eMARS; bills, tracks, and collects newborn screening and other fees from various providers totaling $2.8 million annually.
+The Payment Section is responsible for processing payments to local health departments annually.
+The section distributes a semi-monthly electronic funds transfer report to the local health departments and a monthly grants and payments report.
+The section reconciles the branch grants and payments database with eMARS; bills, tracks, and collects newborn screening and other fees from various providers.
 The section is also responsible for all inventory, fixed assets, surplus property and all e-Mars fixed asset reporting for the entire Department for Public Health.